irlAlan/gcreate/README.md

-# cppcreate
+# gcreate

 The idea of this project is to make a project manager and creator for C++ in golang.

-The main functions of cppcreate will be to create new projects and build/run them; it should be able to read (mostly, hopefully) with cmake and conan2.
+The main functions of gcreate will be to create new projects and build/run them; it should be able to read (mostly, hopefully) with cmake and conan2.

 # Install

 To build the program call: `make build` you can then use it in the bin folder as an executable

-To install the program call: `make install` and it will be added to path with the templates folder in your config/cppcreate folder
+To install the program call: `make install` and it will be added to path with the templates folder in your config/cppconfig folder

 # Cmdline Usage

-For help, `cppcreate help` or `cppcreate`
+For help, `gcreate help` or `gcrete`

-To create a new project run: `cppcreate new <project_name>`
+To create a new project run: `gcreate new <project_name>`

-To build a project go to the root directory with config.toml file and run: `cppcreate build`
+To build a project go to the root directory with config.toml file and run: `gcreate build`

-To run a project go to the root directory with config.toml file and run: `cppcreate run`
+To run a project go to the root directory with config.toml file and run: `gcreate run`

-To download the packages go to the root directory with config.toml file and run `cppcreate get_packages`
+To download the packages go to the root directory with config.toml file and run `gcreate get_packages`

 # Config.toml